arei/FWF/README.md

 -------
 Fun with Functions - A Playground for JavaScript Function goofiness

 Fun With Funcation, or FWF, is a playground for goofing off with JavaScript Functions and exploring what creative things can be done with them.
 Some of these approaches are useful, some are not, and some are just plain weird.
 Maybe you will find some value in them, maybe not.
+Also, new ideas are being added here, so make sure to watch us...

 ## Using FWF in NodeJS